-The National BioResource Project (NBRP) strategically collects and preserves important bioresources that are the basic and foundation of life science research at the core bases of this project and provides them to universities and research institutes, thereby contributing to the development of life science research in Japan.
+Biological genetic resources that can be stored in the IBBP Center are samples that can be bioresources that are the basic and foundation of life science research at the core bases of this project and provides them to universities and research institutes, thereby contributing to the development of life science research in Japan.
 In the future, in order to contribute to the development of life science research in Japan, it is necessary to continually collect useful bioresources.